matteoc99/laravel-preference/README.md

 ### HasValidation for custom Rules
 `HasValidation` will be deprecated in version >2.x, since Laravel is Deprecating the Rule Contract

+use Laravels' `ValidationRule` in v2 and onwards

 ### string names
-string `name` for preferences, will be removed in version >2.x, consider using enums, as its the direction this package will take.
+string `name` for preferences, will be removed in version >2.x, consider using backed enums, as it's the direction this package will take.

 ### groups
-for preferences is deprecated and creating groups will be removed with version 2.x
+Manual Groups for preferences is deprecated and creating groups will be removed with version 2.x
 > the intended use for groups is internal only in combination with enum names

 ## Test

-`composer test <path>`
+`composer test`

 `composer coverage`